giladbarnea/to/README.md

 # to

-A single-file terminal and python-importable utility to convert or compare between JSON, YAML, TOML, JSON5 and literal Python collections.
+CLI & Python package to convert or diff between JSON, YAML, TOML, JSON5 and literal Python collections.

 ## Examples